zainab-Memon/Learning-React/06-Advanced - Handling Side Effects, Using Reducers & Using the Context API/README.md

 - This is what useEffect gives us.
 - useEffect is a tool that lets us interact with the outside world but not affect the rendering or performance of the component that it's in.
 - useEffect() hook accepts 2 arguments: `useEffect(callback[, dependencies]);`
-  - callback is the function containing the side-effect logic. callback is executed right after changes were being pushed to DOM.
+  - callback is the function containing the side-effect logic.This will be called after the component renders.
+In this function, we can perform our side effects or multiple side effects if we want.
-  - dependencies is an optional array of dependencies. useEffect() executes callback only if the dependencies have changed between renderings.
+  - dependencies is an optional array of dependencies.
+This array should include all of the values that our side effect relies upon. useEffect() executes callback only if the dependencies have changed between renderings.
 - Put your side-effect logic into the callback function, then use the dependencies argument to control when you want the side-effect to run.
 That's the sole purpose of useEffect()
 ### Way to Perform side effect
 - The correct way to perform the side effect in our User component is as follows: